Cast Stone and LEED® v4

 Energy & Atmosphere (EA)

-EA Prerequisite 2 – minimum energy performance (0 pt) – as part of a masonry wall, cast stone can mitigate temperature swings and help achieve the require energy performance particularly when interior masonry is left exposed.
+EA Prerequisite 2: Minimum Energy Performance (0 points) – as part of a masonry wall, cast stone can help mitigate temperature swings and achieve the required energy performance particularly when interior masonry is left exposed.

-EA Credit 1 - Optimize energy performance (up to 19 pts) – as part of a masonry wall, cast stone can be used to help reduce the amount of energy consumed by the building.
-The benefit of thermal mass is best recognized when using an energy modeling tools such as BLAST or EnergyPlus.
+EA Credit 2: Optimize Energy Performance (up to 18 points) – as part of a masonry wall, cast stone can be used to help reduce the amount of energy consumed by the building.
+The benefit of thermal mass is best recognized when using energy modeling tools such as BLAST or EnergyPlus.

 Materials & Resources (MR)

-MR Credits 4.1 and 4.2 – Recycled Content (up to 2 pt) – Points can be earned if the value of the recycled content of materials on a project is a least 10% for one point or 20% for two points.
-The recycled content of all building materials on the project must be determined to earn this credit.
 Cast stone elements can help earn this credit when they incorporate recycled materials into their mix, most often as aggregates or supplementary cementitious materials.
-Pre-consumer (post-industrial) recycled materials that may be incorporated into cast stone include recycled aggregate, or slag that can be used as an aggregate, and supplementary cementitious materials like fly ash.
+Pre-consumer (post-industrial) recycled materials that may be incorporated into cast stone include recycled aggregate or slag that can be used as an aggregate, and supplementary cementitious materials like fly ash.
 Color may be affected by incorporation of certain recycled materials, so contacting the cast stone manufacturer is recommended.
-(You may want to point out that you only get ½ the % for pre-consumer recycled content vs. post consumer.)

 Indoor Environmental Quality (IEQ)

-Designers utilizing the LEED for New Construction rating system are encouraged to look for opportunities and the synergy that can occur when cast stone is chosen for use on a project.
+Designers utilizing the LEED v4 for BD+C: New Construction rating system are encouraged to contact cast stone manufacturers to determine relevant practices for achieving LEED credits and to look for opportunities and the synergy that can occur when cast stone is chosen for use on a project.

 Ms. Subasic has been a member of The Masonry Society (TMS) since 1992 and a member of the Board of Directors since 2002.
 She serves on the Architectural Practices committee, the Design Practices committee, and is a founding member of the Sustainability Committee.
 Ms. Subasic also represents TMS on the U.S. Green Building Council and is a member of the Green Globes ANSI Standard Development Committee.